Mariam Thresia Chiramel: Stigmata

 She was said to have had a range of spiritual experiences such as receiving the stigmata and hid this from public view; she first had this in 1905 though became more visible on 27 January 1909.
 She also purportedly suffered a series of demonic attacks.

 In 1926 a falling object struck her on the leg and the wound soon festered.
 Mankidiyan was admitted to the local hospital though doctors deemed her condition fatal and she was moved by bullock cart back to her convent where on 7 June 1926 she received the final sacraments and the Viaticum.

 Death

 She died at 10 pm on 8 June 1926 from her leg wound that her diabetes exacerbated.
 Her final words were: "Jesus, Mary and Joseph; I give you my heart and my soul" – she then closed her eyes and died.
 On the morning of her death she was laid on the floor on a mat at her request with her spiritual director and fellow religious huddled around her.
 Her funeral was celebrated on 9 June and in accordance with her wishes her remains were not washed prior to her funeral.

 Canonization

-The beatification process opened in Irinjalakuda on 12 July 1982 after the Congregation for the Causes of Saints (C.C.S.) titled her as a Servant of God and issued the official "nihil obstat" (nothing against) to the cause while the cognitional process opened on 14 May 1983 and concluded its business on 24 September 1983; the C.C.S. later validated the process after its conclusion in Rome on 8 November 1985 and received the Positio dossier from the postulation a decade later in 1997.
+The beatification process opened in Irinjalakuda on 12 July 1982 after the Congregation for the Causes of Saints (C.C.S.) titled her as a Servant of God and issued the official "nihil obstat" (nothing against) to the cause while the cognitional process opened on 14 May 1983 and concluded its business on 24 September 1983.